KinderCare Early Foundations® Prekindergarten Program

 Prekindergarten is a time when children are making connections between what they know and what they are learning.
 As they leave the world of preschool and head towards kindergarten, children are learning to participate in routines, demonstrate ability to make decisions, and plan ahead.

-Daily activities at KinderCare are designed to help children continue to make decisions on their own and in the classroom.
-We prepare them for the next stage of their education while giving them a place to feel comfortable and safe to explore their interests.
+The prekindergarten curriculum at KinderCare is designed to help children continue to make decisions on their own and in the classroom.
+We prepare four- to- five-year-old children for the next stage of their education while giving them a place to feel comfortable and safe to explore their interests.

-KinderCare creates its programs to align to approximately 140 learning standards that progress sequentially across six developmental domains.
+KinderCare creates its prekindergarten curriculum and programs to align to approximately 140 learning standards that progress sequentially across six developmental domains.
 These include:

 - Cognitive Development